0xideas/sequifier/documentation/configs/preprocess.md

   * **Stride = `stored_context_width` (Non-overlapping):** The model sees every stored window once as a target.
 Training is faster, but the model might miss patterns that cross the window boundary.
   * **Stride = 1 (Maximum Overlap):** Maximizes data volume.
 The model sees every possible sequence.
 This yields the highest accuracy but significantly increases the size of the preprocessed data and training time.
-  * **Hybrid Approach:** It is common practice to set a large stride for the training and validation splits (index 0) to reduce the size on disk of the dataset, and a stride=1 for the test split to evaluate the model on each point in the test set.
+  * **Hybrid Approach:** It is common practice to set a large stride for the training and validation splits (indices 0 and 1) to reduce the size on disk of the dataset, and a stride=1 for the test split to evaluate the model on each point in the test set.
 This supposes that the test split value is low.
       * *Example:* `stride_by_split: [24, 24, 1]` (assuming `stored_context_width: 49`).

 ### 3\. `subsequence_start_mode`: `distribute` vs `exact`